pouladzade/BulkyChunky/README.md

 # BulkyChunky
-BulkyChunky is a contract aims to facilitate transffering big amount of data between the Solidity smart contracts
+BulkyChunky is a library aims to facilitate transffering big amount of data between the Solidity smart contracts.
+It actually slices the data and put those slices in some bulks of chunks, it's why we call it BulkyChunky!!!

 ### How it works ?